LibreSolar/libresolar.github.io/_docs/1b_dcdc_control.md

 | v<sub>in,target</sub>  |  12.8 V               | 12.6 V                  |
 | v<sub>in,limit</sub>   |  11.7 V               | 12.0 V                  |

-The droop resistance can be used to compensate the wire resistance if the wire length and cross-section are known (the value of R<sub>droop</sub> has to be negative).
+The droop resistance can be used to compensate the wire resistance if known (the value of R<sub>droop</sub> has to be negative).

 ![DC/DC control for battery port](/images/dcdc_port_battery.png)

 ## Nanogrid port (battery type)

-A nanogrid port which provides an energy storage system to the grid and hase a control scheme as shown below.
-It implements DC bus signaling to communicated the state of the system (see chapter DC Nanogrid).
+A nanogrid port acting as an energy storage system for the grid has a control scheme as shown below.
+It implements DC bus signaling to communicate the state of the system (see chapter DC Nanogrid).

 ![DC/DC control for nanogrid port](/images/dcdc_port_nanogrid.png)